Cherry on the Cake: Fairness is NOT an Optimization Problem: The Fairness Optimization Problem

-for all decisions $\boldsymbol{d}_{\Azero}$ on $\Azero$ and $\boldsymbol{d}_{\Aone}$ on $\Aone$. \begin{proof} Similar proof as before. \end{proof} \end{lemma} The fact that we can translate fairness measures and evaluation metrics into functions with real numbers as variables allows us to discuss differentiability.

-\begin{definition} An evaluation metric $\loss$ is said to be \emph{continuous} if $\eloss$ is continuous in all its variables, where continuity for $\IPS(X)$ is understood with respect to the Fréchet-Nikodym metric. $\loss$ is said to be \emph{smooth} if it is also continuously differentiable in $(t, t')\in [0,1]^2$.\\ Similarly, we say that a fairness measure $\fairness$ is \emph{continuous} if $\efairness$ is continuous in all its variables and \emph{smooth} if it is also continuously differentiable in $(t_{\Azero}, t'_{\Azero}, t_{\Aone}, t'_{\Aone})\in [0,1]^4$. \end{definition}

-Let's take a moment to understand some details about the previous definitions.
-First, let's formally introduce what the \emph{Fréchet-Nikodym} metric is.
-Given two measurable sets of a measure space, the Fréchet-Nikodym metric is defined as the measure of their symmetric difference.

-In our case, if we have two classification problems on $X$ and $X'$ respectively, we can consider the symmetric difference $\IPS(X)\triangle\IPS(X')$ of their $\IPS$s, which is defined as:

-where $\lambda$ is the Lebesgue measure on $[0,1]^2$.
-In general, this is a pseudo-metric, but for IPSs specifically, the symmetric difference is actually a well-defined distance.
-By extensions, it is possible to talk about the distance between two classification problems, by considering the distance between their $\IPS$s.
-This means that we can properly define what continuity means for functions that depend on a classification problem, as we did for evaluation metrics and fairness measures.
+In general, the symmetric difference is just a pseudo-metric, but for $\ips$s specifically, it is actually a well-defined distance.
+By extension, it is possible to talk about the distance between two classification problems by considering the distance between their $\ips$s.
+In general, the larger the $\ips$, the easier the problem.

-The symmetric difference of the $\IPS$s is a measure of how different two classification problems are, because the larger the IPS, the easier the problem.
-So, requiring continuity in $X$ according to the symmetric difference is a way to ensure that evaluation metrics work as intended.
-For similar reasons, we require fairness measures to be continuous as well, this time with respect to the classification problem on each sensitive group.